ADD-ONS / OTHER VASCULAR DISORDERS

 Conservative treatment

-- physiotherapy with the strengthening of corset and shoulder muscles, posture improvement → see here
+- physiotherapy to strengthen the corset and shoulder muscles and improve posture → see here

 - relaxation techniques